Reds Place Brandon Finnegan On 10-Day DL

 “It’s not a good moment right now.
 He’ll probably miss a little time,” Price told Zach Buchanan of the Cincinnati Enquirer.

 The rebuilding Reds are off to a surprisingly good start at 8-4, but losing Finnegan will further test their rotation depth.
-The 24-year-old is the third important young member of the Reds’ rotation to hit the DL, joining righties Anthony DeSclafani and Rookie Davis.
+The 24-year-old is the third important young member of the Reds’ rotation to hit the DL, joining righties Anthony DeSclafani and Rookie Davis (veteran Homer Bailey is also out).
 Finnegan logged a Reds-leading 30 starts and pitched to a 3.98 ERA over 172 innings last year, and he has been effective again in the early going this season.
 Across 10 innings, Finnegan has struck out a whopping 14 batters and yielded three earned runs on six hits, though he has already issued nine walks.

 Comments